davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 * `setup_command` - optional command to run before that gets things set up.
 In this case, it deletes any Rails app it might find from before
 * `command` - what to run.
 It has some options:
-  - `command' is the command line invocation to run, just as the book expects the user to run it.
+  - `command` is the command line invocation to run, just as the book expects the reader to run it.
   - `output` can be true (include the output in the book) or false (don't include it).

 The idea is that when the file containing this directive is processed, the setup command is run to set the stage,